 - When the server should spawn a new R process, e.g. when existing processes reach 90% of their capacity.

 Below you can see an example situation:

 In this scenario, five users want to access the app.
-Shiny Server Pro initializes three worker processes, and users are distributed between them.
+We will initialize three worker processes, and users are distributed between them.

 Sometimes deploying a Shiny app requires a custom solution.
 Let’s say we have a Shiny app that takes 60 seconds to initialize, and that time amount is deemed as an unacceptable wait time for a user.
 In this situation, starting an app instance for each user is not the way to go.

 At Appsilon, we create custom architectures for Shiny apps.
 In most cases, we recommend RStudio Connect because it is often the right tool for a given task.
 However, there are exceptions that require bespoke solutions.